 How much does development finance cost?

 Various factors influence the costs of development finance loans, including but not limited to the following:

-As a general rule of thumb, development finance loans of £500,000 or more will typically attach interest of around 4% to 9% per year.
+As a general rule of thumb, development finance loans of £500,000 or more will typically have an interest rate of around 4% to 9% per year.
 Loans with a value of less than £500,000 are more likely to be charged at 9% to 12% per year.